chassing/linux-sysadmin-interview-questions/README.md

 * ./configure shows an error that libfoobar is missing on your system, how could you fix this, what could be wrong?
 * What are the Advantages/disadvantages of script vs compiled program?
 * What's the relationship between continuous delivery and DevOps?
-* What are the important aspects of a system of continous integration and deployment?
+* What are the important aspects of a system of continuous integration and deployment?

 ####[[⬆]](#toc) <a name='fun'>Fun Questions:</a>